SimplyRamin/simplyramin.github.io/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-I want to express my gratitude to the open-source community and everyone who has supported me on my journey to becoming a proficient web developer.
+I want to express my gratitude to the open-source community and everyone who has supported me on my journey.
 Thank you for visiting my portfolio, and I look forward to connecting with you!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>